 Canterbury School is a non-profit educational organization with a self-electing Board of Trustees.
-The three primary roles of the Board of Trustees are to establish policies and plans in support of the adopted school mission, to focus on long-range and strategic goals, and to ensure responsible stewardship of the school’s fiscal and physical resources.
-The Board of Trustees is assisted in its support of the mission of the school by the Canterbury Foundation, whose members are appointed by the school's Board of Trustees, and who manage and direct the school's endowment.
+The three primary roles of the Board of Trustees are to establish policies and plans in support of the adopted school mission, to focus on long-range and strategic goals, and to ensure responsible stewardship of the school’s fiscal and physical resources

-- Establishing general policies that server to guide the school’s programs and practices.
+- Establishing general policies that serve to guide the school’s programs and practices.

 - Providing the necessary facilities and equipment for the operation of the school.

 - Ensuring appropriate stewardship of the school’s financial resources.

 - Appointing and supporting a Head of School who is responsible for the administration of the school.

 - The Board, with the guidance of the Head of School, establishes and reviews the school’s mission, develops strategic, long term plans, and formulates general policies to accomplish the school’s objectives.